JeffreyWong20/Decision_Tree/README.md

 >The results of experiments is discussed in the ML_Coursework_Report.pdf.

 ## Environment
-1. install python3, then add it to system PATH(/bin)
+1. Install python3, then add it to system PATH(/bin)
 2. Install all requirements by "pip install -r requirement.txt"

 ## For Use